kellyjonbrazil/jc/README.md

 ```
 ### systemctl
 ```
-$ systemctl -a | jc --systemctl -p
+$ systemctl -a | jc --systemctl -p          # or:  jc -p systemctl -a [
-[
   {
     "unit": "proc-sys-fs-binfmt_misc.automount",